 Much like Rob Gordon, the impossibly likeable record store owner at the center of the cultishly revered movie High Fidelity, we simply cannot resist a good Top 5 list.
-So as we celebrate Record Store Day this year on Apr.
-21, 2018, we thought we’d take a look at just what makes Stephen Frears’ beloved romantic comedy (based on Nick Hornsby’s equally charming novel) and starring John Cusack, Jack Black, Joan Cusack, and Lisa Bonet, one of our all-time favorites.
+So we thought we’d take a look at just what makes Stephen Frears’ beloved romantic comedy (based on Nick Hornsby’s equally charming novel) and starring John Cusack, Jack Black, Joan Cusack, and Lisa Bonet, one of our all-time favorites.
 As Rob himself once said, “I agreed that what really matters is what you like.”
 And we like High Fidelity.

 1. The Star